 The Sociopath is Grumpy Dwarf, constantly unable to be pleased.
 The Psychopath is all the rage, metaphorically as well as literally speaking.

 The longest APSD people tend to go without creating dramatic incidents of abuse and forced abuse toleration at home seems to be quarterly.
 Those with extreme personality disorders may strive to manufacture chaos daily, but for the most part, many more seem to enjoy the game of lulling a targeted victim into a sense of emotional, personal, physical, or financial safety, then to pull the rug out from under their feet.
 At least once a quarter, boredom seems to overtake the emotional sensations of people with Anti-Social Personality Disorder on a biochemical level.

-As their neurology shifts cyclically and varies according to things like diet, age, hormonal pattern, sleep deprivation or abundance, physically fitness level, et cetera, the more these unique vertical thinkers tend to strive to provoke adrenal stimulation by attention seeking in the most bizarre ways most human beings could possibly imagine.
+As their neurology shifts cyclically and varies according to things like diet, age, hormonal pattern, sleep deprivation or abundance, physical fitness level, et cetera, the more these unique vertical thinkers tend to strive to provoke adrenal stimulation by attention-seeking in the most bizarre ways most human beings could possibly imagine.

 Have a bad day at work?
 Come home and boil your child’s pet fish while they watch.